xmacan/plugin_flowview/README.md

   multiple concurrent inserts, but once that table ages out, it will be converted to the ARIA engine by default.
 * Starting with the 4.x version, the DNS cache will be manageable.
-Therefore, if you have intermittant DNS resolution issues, you will be able to view and manage those entries in the cache.
+Therefore, if you have intermittent DNS resolution issues, you will be able to view and manage those entries in the cache.
 * Starting with the 4.x version, you will be able to define a custom unregistered domain for local network IP addresses.
 This is intended for home users who